Snowmaze-dev/DartPermissions/README.md

 # DartPermissions

-### Yet another library for requesting permissions using coroutines
+###Yet another library for requesting permissions using coroutines
-This library enables you to request permissions using coroutines without creating extra activities.
+This library enables you to request permissions using coroutines without using shadow activities.
 To use this library, you need to implement an interface for the activity that has one variable - PermissionManager.
 Then, the library is ready to use.
 You can check example in app module of the project.